airsonic/airsonic/documentation/FreeBSD-FreeNAS-Install.md

 ### 8. Set up media
 If you are on FreeBSD in a jail, consult the documentation for your Jail Manager tool on how to pass through storage.
 If using FreeNAS please use the FreeNAS webui to pass through the dataset containing your music.

-In Subsonic click 2.
+In Libresonic click 2.
 Setup Media folders.

 Name your media folder and put in the path to your music.
 Then click "Scan media folders now"